Addressing Disparities in Tech and VC

 The Startup and Venture Capital Internship Programs address disparities in the tech and venture capital (VC) workforce by providing New Yorkers across the five boroughs with on-ramps to good-paying jobs in the city’s tech and funding ecosystems.
 The programs also support business growth by providing New York City startups and VC firms with the capacity to host interns, expand their teams, and strengthen their businesses.

-Providing NYC students with paid work opportunities, professional development programs, and industry mentorship across the city’s vast tech-enabled startup ecosystem.
+NYC Startup Internship Program: Providing students with paid work opportunities across the city’s vast tech-enabled startup ecosystem.

 01